cloudmesh/pi/content/en/tutorial/mpi/index.md

 ## 2. Prerequisites

-This tutorial assumes a cluster burned using one of the following methods:
+This tutorial assumes a cluster burned using the convenient cloudmesh burn program.
+It has the advantage that the cluster is preconfigured for you at burn time of the SD Cards.
+We assume that you use one of the following methods:

 [Burn a Raspberry OS Cluster](https://cloudmesh.github.io/pi/tutorial/raspberry-burn/)